Wallace Falls and Wallace Lake

 Not to be outdone by its larger riverfellows, a small, unnamed stream just 0.50 miles/0.80 km from the trailhead cheerily tumbles down Small Falls in its hurry to join the Wallace River.
 Beyond Small Falls, posted signs along the 0.25-mile/0.40-km Small Falls Interpretive Trail highlight the indigenous Skykomish people’s connection to their ancestral lands around the park.
 The loop trail also leads to a fire pit and semi-circle of benches called the Small Falls Amphitheater.

-Small Falls Interpretive Trail, Wallace Falls State Park, April 02, 2017.
+Small Falls Interpretive Trail, Wallace Falls State Park, Washington.

 At Lower Wallace Falls, frothy rivulets scatter across scoured stones before regathering out of sight.